svilborg/wiremock/README.md

 - Support for JSON/Graphql/XML/SOAP
 - Keeps info about all received requests/ missed matches for debugging
 - Library with mocks - https://library.wiremock.org/
-- Could be used between Pepper projects, Pepper APP Mocks for APPs or Pepper Business

 **Cons**